Chart Color Schemes

 Infrastructure

-Dunsborough has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally
+Dunsborough has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that could impact the region.
-Notable ones are Dunsborough Lakes Primary School, Dunsborough Lakes Residential Estate, Dunsborough Lakes Sporting Precinct, and Dunsborough Precinct Structure Plan Amendment 52.
-The following list details those most likely to be relevant.
+Eight projects identified by AreaSearch are expected to impact the area significantly.
+These include Dunsborough Lakes Primary School, Dunsborough Lakes Residential Estate, Dunsborough Lakes Sporting Precinct, and Dunsborough Precinct Structure Plan Amendment 52.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.